-6.2.1.6 Data Alliance Partnership Board
+6.2.1.7 Data Alliance Partnership Board

-The Transformation Directorate at NHS England brings key national organisations that use health and social care data together into the Data Alliance Partnership (DAP).
-The primary goal of DAP member organisations is to maximise the benefits from using and sharing data already held in health and care systems in order to minimise the burden of collecting more data.
-The Data Alliance Partnership Board (DAPB) supports DAP member organisations to achieve their goals.
-DAPB is a cross health and social care governance board which acts with delegated authority from the DAP and directly from the Secretary of State as the main governance route through which data and standards requirements are agreed and priorities assigned.
+The Transformation Directorate at NHS England brings key national organisations that use health and social care data together into the Data Alliance Partnership.
+The DAPB supports Data Alliance Partnership member organisations achieve its goals.
+DAPB is a cross health and social care governance board which acts with delegated authority from the Data Alliance Partnership and directly from the Secretary of State as the main governance route through which data and standards requirements are agreed and priorities assigned.
 Some of its responsibilities include:

-- identifying and reducing duplication of data collections; - increasing the benefits from data already held by making data accessible for legitimate purposes within existing legislation; - increasing transparency by making clear what data the health and care system holds and how it is used; - approving information standards, data collections and extractions to be used across the health and adult social care system; - maintaining a list of approved national information standards and data collections, including extractions for use across the heath and adult social care system.(174)
+- identifying and reducing duplication of data collections; - increasing the benefits from data already held by making data accessible for legitimate purposes within existing legislation; - increasing transparency by making clear what data the health and care system holds and how it is used; - ensuring there is a legal basis for data to be collected; - approving information standards, data collections and extractions to be used across the health and adult social care system in England; - maintaining a list of approved national information standards and data collections, including extractions for use across the heath and adult social care system.(174)